Floranaras/Onitama-Game/README.md

 1. **File not found errors**: Ensure `data/` directory contains `movecards.txt` and individual card files
 2. **Compilation errors**: Check that all source files are in the correct directories
 3. **Link errors**: Make sure all object files are properly compiled before linking
+4. **Test failures**: Run the test suite to identify specific implementation issues
+5. **Missing headers**: Ensure all header files are in the `include/` directory

+## Contributing

+When making changes to the codebase:
+1. Ensure all existing tests pass
+2. Add new tests for new functionality
+3. Follow the established coding standards
+4. Update documentation as needed
+5. Test on multiple platforms if possible